- Dr Trevor Steward

 Dr Johnson is a Developmental Cognitive Neuroscientist with an interest in attention and concentration.
 She and her lab members use a variety of methods to measure focus and attention control in infants, children, and adults.
 Her clinical research interests include measuring the cognitive and physiological differences associated with children and adults with Attention Deficit Hyperactivity Disorder (ADHD) and autism spectrum disorder (ASD) compared with typically developing children and adults.
 She is interested in examining the effects of exposure to nature on mental well-being and concentration, and the development of memory and attention in infants.

 Dr Christian Nicholas

-Dr Christian Nicholas is a Research Fellow with a primary research focus of sleep and the mechanisms and consequences of sleep disruption His broad interests include, sleep measurement, cardio-respiratory physiology during sleep & wakefulness; sleep and ageing; sleep, alcohol and substance use and the cause and effects of sleep disruption on mental health.
+Dr Christian Nicholas has a primary research focus of sleep and the mechanisms and consequences of sleep disruption His broad interests include, sleep measurement, cardio-respiratory physiology during sleep and wakefulness; sleep and ageing; sleep, alcohol and substance use and the cause and effects of sleep disruption on mental health.
 Dr Nicholas and his team conduct research into respiratory and cardiovascular aspects of sleep in the context of Obstructive Sleep Apnoea (including role of upper airway muscle physiology, arousal from sleep and lung volume).
 They also research the effects of alcohol on sleep and memory in adolescence, fatigue/sleepiness in airline cabin crew, sleep and mental health, sleep and addiction, and sleep disruption and negative memory bias.

 - Dr Scott Griffiths